NameRX/ACV_12bit_converter/README.md

 ## Installation

-To set up the project, ensure you have Python installed along with the following dependencies:
+To set up the project, ensure you have [Python](https://www.python.org/downloads/) installed ([3.12.0](https://www.python.org/downloads/release/python-3120/) works well on Windows 10) along with the following dependencies:

 - `matplotlib`
 - `numpy`